lemoynelibrary/lemoyne/wordpress/README.md

 Here's the tricky bit.
 I did most of the initial work creating the theme directly on the files in the Docker container.
 That was fine while I was still exploring if this approach was going to pan out.

-However, going forward, I want to maintain the master files for the theme in the master [GitHub repository](http://github.com/tomkeays/lemoyne) and not have to manually track and copy files back and forth between my master repo and the Docker container.
+However, going forward, I want to maintain the master files for the theme in the master [GitHub repository](http://github.com/tomkeays/lemoyne) and not have to manually track changes and copy files back and forth between my master repo and the Docker container.

 The outline of my workflow should be: